fast-data-transfer/fast-data-transfer.github.io/doc-fdt-ddcopy.md

 **-c \<host>** connect to the specified host.
 If this parameter is missing the FDT will become server

 **-gsissh** used in the Secure Copy Mode to specify GSI authentication instead of normal SSH authentication scheme.
-The remote sshd servere must support GSI authentication.
+The remote sshd server must support GSI authentication.

 **-d \<dstDir>** The destination directory used to copy files.